wishonia/wishonia/public/docs/positron-network/competition.md

 description: >-
   Discover how high-resolution agent competition can transform industries, addressing the drawbacks of traditional competition by focusing on task-specific KPIs.
-Learn how this innovative approach leads to increased efficiency, reduced risk, and encourages constant improvement and transparency.
+Learn how this approach leads to increased efficiency, reduced risk, and encourages constant improvement and transparency.
 ---